Pastor dead, several injured in east Texas church shooting

-SMITH COUNTY, Texas -- A pastor was shot and killed Sunday morning at a church in East Texas after he was overpowered by a man he confronted, authorities said.
+Authorities had been using dogs and drones to search for the man late Saturday in woods near Winona following a car chase, and the pastor of the nearby Starrville Methodist Church discovered him hiding in a church bathroom Sunday morning, Smith County Sheriff Larry Smith said at a news conference.

+Smith said he did not know why the man was initially being pursued but that the license plates on his vehicle were "fictitious."

-The pastor opened a bathroom door inside the Starrville Methodist Church and found a man hiding in there, according to Smith County Sheriff Larry Smith.
+The pastor opened a bathroom door inside the Starrville Methodist Church and found a man hiding in there, according to Sheriff Smith.
 The pastor was armed and drew his weapon, but the suspect was able to take the gun and shoot the pastor, Smith told KLTV.

 Smith said one other person was shot and someone else was injured in a fall.

-The suspect may have been hiding in the church following a shooting incident Saturday night, authorities believe.

-After Sunday's shooting, law enforcement were able to track down the pastor's vehicle, which they said was stolen by the suspect.
-He was eventually taken into custody nearly 50 miles away from the church following a chase of over 120 miles per hour on an interstate
+The man then stole the pastor's vehicle and fled east before being arrested by deputies in nearby Harrison County, Smith said.
+He was taken into custody nearly 50 miles away from the church following a chase of over 120 miles per hour on an interstate.

+He said the man was treated at a hospital in Tyler, Texas, Sunday afternoon with gunshot wounds to his hand, but that it's unclear when he was shot.

+Smith declined to identify the pastor, the other people injured or the suspect.
+The sheriff said the shooting suspect will likely face a capital murder charge.

 The shooting suspect had a church bank bag when he was confronted by the pastor, according to Smith.